27 February 2026

 Active quarter for capital in Australian BESS and Hybrids

-Q4 2025 saw strong momentum across financing, M&A and offtakes, with capital flowing into both standalone and hybrid BESS.
+Q4 2025 saw 16 deals across financing, M&A, and offtake agreements, covering both standalone and hybrid BESS.

 Blind Creek, Golden Plains, Bennetts Creek, and Elaine reached project financing.
 Templers, Bulabul, Golden Plains, and Western Downs Stage 3 BESS secured some form of offtake agreement.